nextflow-io/training/docs/basic_training/processes.md

     In this step you have learned:

-    1. How to use the `script` declaration to define the command to be executed by the process.
+    1. How to use the `script` declaration to define the command to be executed by the process
-    2. How to use the `params` variable to define dynamic script parameters.
+    2. How to use the `params` variable to define dynamic script parameters
-    3. How to use the `shell` declaration to define the command to be executed by the process.
+    3. How to use the `shell` declaration to define the command to be executed by the process
-    4. How to use the `if` statement to define a conditional script.
+    4. How to use the `if` statement to define a conditional script

 ## Inputs